wiseman-timelord/Anim-Narrate-Direct/README.md

 ### Requirements
 - **Linux**: Designed for modern Ubuntu/Debian-compatible systems.
 Tested on Ubuntu 24.
 - **Python 3.12**: The project uses Python 3.12.
 Ensure it is installed on your system.
-- **CUDA-Enabled GPU (Optional)**: For faster audio generation, a CUDA-enabled GPU is recommended.
+- **nVidia CUDA**: For "Unified Memory` with, faster audio generation but on system memory.
-- **TTS Models**: Ensure you have the required TTS models in the `./models` directory.
-The models should be compatible with `speechbrain`.
+- **TTS Models**: Ensure you have (SpeechBrain based Models)[https://huggingface.co/speechbrain] for SpeachBrain library to work.

 ### Usage
 1. Installation - Download the latest release and unpack it in a suitable directory.